-The product shall only be supplied to the investigator(s) at the trial site(s) named in the application for the clinical trial import licence, for the purpose and use as stated in the said application.
-No change in trial site shall be made without the prior approval of the DCA.
+The product must only be supplied to the investigator(s) at the trial site(s) named in the application for the clinical trial import licence, for the purpose and use as stated in the said application.
+No change in trial site will be made without prior approval of NPRA.

-The CTIL/CTX holder shall be responsible for ensuring all Suspected Unexpected Serious Adverse Reactions (SUSARs) arisen from clinical trials conducted in Malaysia and other multicentre overseas are reported to the DCA:
+The CTIL/CTX holder must be responsible in ensuring all Suspected Unexpected Serious Adverse Reactions (SUSARs) arisen from clinical trials conducted in Malaysia and other multicentre overseas are reported to NPRA:

-- The initial report should be submitted as soon as possible but no later than 7 calendar days for SUSARs which is fatal or life-threatening events and followed by an as complete a report as possible within 8 additional calendar days. - For SUSARs, which is non-fatal or life-threatening events, the initial report should be reported as soon as possible but not later than 15 calendar days.
+- For fatal or life threatening SUSARs, the initial report should be submitted as soon as possible but no later than 7 calendar days and followed by a report as complete as possible within 8 additional calendar days. - For non-fatal or non-life threatening SUSARs, the initial report should be reported as soon as possible but no later than 15 calendar days.
 Follow up information should be actively sought and submitted as it becomes available.